akkik04/akkik04/README.md

 - 👋 Hi, I’m @akkik04.
-- 👀 I’m interested in focusing on PYTHON, and C++.
+- 👀 I’m interested in focusing on algorithms and machine learning.
 - 🌱 I’m currently learning JAVA and expanding my knowledge of PYTHON.
-- 💞️ I’m looking to collaborate on any interesting projects.
+- 💞️ I’m looking to collaborate...
-- 📫 How to reach me: akshithkandivanam@gmail.com
+- 📫 How to reach me...

 <!---
 akkik04/akkik04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.